DavesCodeMusings/CloudPi/docs/install-dns.md

 ```

 ## Next Steps
-At this point in the project, you've taken the Raspberry Pi from a basic out-of-the-box install to a host that's customized for your home network.
-Now it's time to add more storage to the system so you can start hosting applications and storing data.
-That's covered in the next step, [provisioning external storage](provision-storage.md).
+Now that you can refer to your hosts by name instead of IP address, it's time to look at some more features.
+The first of these is to enable HTTPS connections by configuring a self-hosted [certificate authority](configure-certificate-authority.md).

 ___